Injuids: Fall of the Injuids under Abu Ishaq

 Jamal al-Din Abu Ishaq's goal was to conquer Kerman; he therefore undertook expeditions against the Muzaffarids, who were led by Mubariz al-Din Muhammad.
 The rivalry between the two heated up during a campaign against the Muzaffarid city of Yazd during 1350 and 1351.
 In retaliation, Mubariz al-Din invaded Fars in 1352.
 After defeating the Injuids in battle, he laid siege to Shiraz in 1353.
-Abu Ishaq, who grew increasingly paranoid, ordered the extermination of two quarters of the city in order to root out traitors.
+Abu Ishaq, who grew increasingly paranoid, ordered the extermination of two-quarters of the city in order to root out traitors.
 The chief of another quarter, fearing for his people, gave the key for his gate to Mubariz al-Din's son Shah Shuja.
 Abu Ishaq was forced to surrender, but he escaped and made his way to Isfahan with the support of the Jalayirids.
 Mubariz al-Din, however, laid siege to that city also, and captured it in 1357.
 Abu Ishaq again surrendered, was sent to Shiraz, and was executed.
 The Injuid lands now fell into the hands of the Muzaffarids, who would hold them until the onslaught of Timur forty years later.

+Arts of the book

+The Injuids, having been appointed initially by Öljeitü as "margrave", or local governors, for the area of Fars, tried to assert their independence by the creation of a specific literature with elaborate illustrations.
+This efforts helped Shiraz become a recognized and admired center for the arts of the book throughout the 14th century.

+The Injuid school of Shiraz is characterized by a fairly consistent style, and many of the manuscripts are signed and dated.
+The paintings are very rich in color, using red, yellow ocher, or sometimes plain-paper backgrounds.
+The painting are quite original compared to others of the period, the style is rather vigorous, the action scenes are dynamic.

+The depiction of mountains in particular is quite characteristic, with strong symbolic peaks painted over yellow backgrounds, although this is probably derived from Mongol painting.
+Some of the faces tend to be Iranian, and derive from traditional Sassanid styles.